nite1984/nite-clipboard/README.md

 };
 ```

-Note: the "fallbackContainerSelector" setting is optional and mostly only needed to handle situations where you want to copy something to the clipboard while a bootstrap modal is opened
+Note: the "fallbackContainerSelector" setting is optional and mostly only needed to handle situations where you want to copy something to the clipboard while a bootstrap modal is opened.